myu404/HuntTheWumpus/README.md

 ## Application Overview
 ### System Design
-The design specification from [References/]() illustrates a UML class diagram of the Hunt the Wumpus application.
+The [design specification](https://github.com/myu404/HuntTheWumpus/blob/master/HuntTheWumpusDesignSpec.pdf) illustrates a UML class diagram of the Hunt the Wumpus application.
 The diagram establishes the relationship between the objects involved.

 Smart pointers (unique pointers, shared pointers, and weak pointers) from C++ Standard Library (```<memory>``` header) are used extensively to emphasize the UML relationship and resource ownership between objects.